OraMUC/table-api-generator/docs/getting-started.md

 --> recreate the API's after changes in your model BEGIN
-  --use same statement as above... , ideal use some version control END;
+  --use same statement as above... , ideal use some version control system END;
 ```